Person using an iPad.

 Don’t worry; the fun doesn’t stop there!
 To judge the success of an ad, there isn’t one rating number that says yes, this ad was a success or no, this ad underperformed.
 There are hundreds of factors that determine success.

-LUMAscapes: Explaining the Ecosystem
+LUMAscapes: Explaining The Ecosystem

 To make understanding the world of media buying easier, LUMA partners work to organize the ecosystem, which they call LUMAscapes.
 Here’s an example of a LUMAscape, which explains the process of display media buying: